-JOHN (NARRATION) The GUN FIRE carried on throughout the night.
+The GUN FIRE carried on throughout the night.
 We didn't sleep, we just held our position, and waited for the JAPS to tire out.

 The morning came and the GUN FIRE had finally stopped.

 We moved up the road to find that they had all left their position.
 We were all relieved and could finally relax after a long night.
-D COMPANY SERGENT congratulated us, and discharged us from our duty.
+We got a call from HQ congratulated us, and discharged us from our duty.